World Rugby Pacific Nations Cup

-The Pacific Nations Cup is an international rugby union competition held between three Pacific states: Fiji, Samoa and Tonga.
-The 2019 edition of the tournament will also include the national teams of Canada, Japan and United States.
+The Pacific Nations Cup is an international rugby union competition held between Fiji, Samoa, Tonga, Canada, Japan and the United States.
 First held in 2006, the tournament is intended to strengthen the Tier 2 rugby teams by providing competitive test matches in a tournament format.

-Previously, Japan participated from 2006 to 2015, New Zealand from 2006 to 2009, Australia from 2007 to 2008, and Canada and the United States from 2013 to 2015.
-The inaugural tournament was the only one that carried the title of IRB Pacific 5 Nations; from 2007 the competition was known as the IRB Pacific Nations Cup.
+Former teams include the Junior All Blacks (2006, 2007, 2009), Australia A (2007, 2008, 2015), Georgia (2018) and the Māori All Blacks (2008).
+The inaugural tournament was the only one that carried the title of IRB Pacific 5 Nations; from 2007 the competition was known as the IRB Pacific Nations Cup and subsequently the World Rugby Pacific Nations Cup.

 Format

 The tournament is a round-robin, where each team plays one match against each of the other teams.
 There are four points for a win, two points for a draw and none for a defeat.
 There are also bonus points offered with one bonus point for scoring four or more tries in a match and one bonus point for losing by 7 points or fewer.

 The tournament generally occurs every year in the June mid-year international test window.
 The tournament was played mainly throughout June, with the last round in early July.
 The revised tournament begins in May due to pre-existing Test commitments and concludes in late June.